 Seasonal Rot: The third season departs completely from the format of the rest of the show, with the last third featuring stand-alone episodes.
 It also didn't help that the show spent the first third doing a rape mystery that utterly danced around Veronica being raped and how Sheriff Lamb refused to believe her, or that the second mystery was pretty much solved by most fans as far as the killer, leading to weeks of drawing out an arc that everyone else had figured out.
 And then came five more episodes of aimless standalone stories.
 Veronica turning into a smug, self-righteous jerk-ass didn't help, nor did the arbitrary breaking up of the Veronica/Logan pairing, the lack of fall-out from season two's ending, and Sheriff Lamb being killed off in anti-climatic fashion.

 The Hearst Rapist storyline: fans where anxiously awaiting this storyline since it would have meant that there would finally be a confrontation between Veronica and Sheriff Lamb over his treatment of Veronica when she tried to report being raped, especially after the season two finale revealed that Veronica had indeed been raped after all.
 What could have been an epic showdown that had been built up since day one of the show (as well as a way to flesh out the character of Sheriff Lamb) got ignored save for a single, by-the-by line of dialogue where Lamb told Veronica that he still did not believe that she had been sexually assaulted.
 Plus, rather than the varied and interesting pool of suspects in seasons one and two, all we get are a bunch of interchangeable and equally unlikable randy college guys, making it pretty hard to care about who the rapist is.
 Tying in to that, after the complex motivations of the season 2 culprit, it's rather a letdown when the entire motivation of the rapist is "Because I want to."
+Then again, he's probably one of those folks who just wants to seethe world burn.

 Lamb's death also counts; some fans think he should have died during the denouement of the Hearst Rapist storyline, possibly being killed by the rapist's accomplice, the nerdy RA after arriving on campus to help Veronica arrest the rapist.
-Instead, Lamb was completely absent in said episode (having essentially slept through the entire unmasking of the rapist at his home} and was killed off several episodes later, in a lame collateral damage death in the second mystery arc).
+Instead, Lamb was completely absent in said episode (having essentially slept through the entire unmasking of the rapist at his home) and was killed off several episodes later, in a lame collateral damage death in the second mystery arc).

 The revelation that Lamb had been abused as a child in the same manner that Veronica suspects Meg's sister is looked like the start of some serious Character Development.
 Lamb even lets Veronica and Duncan go and seems seriously unhinged by what he saw going on.
 And yet he is back to being the writer's go to bad guy next episode and the issue is never once brought up again even when Veronica is trying to rescue Duncan's daughter so she will be spared similar treatment.